 The 12th Friends of Pleiades invitational Show, Pleiades Gallery, New York, NY

-The 9th Exhibition of Wawon, Gong-pyung Art Center, Seoul, Korea
+The 9th Exhibition of Wawon, Gong-pyung Art Center, Seoul, South Korea

-the 8th Exhibition of Wawon, Kyung-in Gallery, Seoul, Korea
+The 8th Exhibition of Wawon, Kyung-in Gallery, Seoul, South Korea

-The 8th Exhibition of Phil-mook, Hong-Ik University Museum, Seoul, Korea
+The 8th Exhibition of Phil-mook, Hong-Ik University Museum, Seoul, South Korea

 Guest Instructor, Joseon Dynasty Exhibition, Philadelphia Museum of Art, Philadelphia, PA